SummaryRead the full fact sheet

 Treatment for anaemia

-The person’s outlook (prognosis) depends on the cause of their anaemia.
+As the causes of anaemia a wide-ranging, prognosis of people with anaemia depends on the cause of their anaemia.
 For example, if the anaemia is caused by dietary deficiencies, correcting the cause and the use of appropriate supplements for some weeks or months will resolve the condition.
 Relapses may occur, so changes to diet and, perhaps, regular supplements may be necessary.

 In other cases, the anaemia may be permanent and lifelong treatment is needed.
 No matter what the cause, it is important to have a doctor regularly monitor your blood to make sure your red blood cell and haemoglobin levels are adequate and to adjust treatment if required.